The Feldenkrais Method has shown me how to balance my body and improve my flexibility.

-Check this link for this week's cancellations or teacher substitutions (if any) and to register in advance for any class.
+Click HERE for up-to-date details and teacher substitutions (if any) and to register in advance for any class.

-**Weekly community class at 3:00 pm on Wednesdays is pay-what-you-can, with a suggested fee of $10.00.
+**Weekly community classes at 3:00 pm on Wednesdays and 5:30 pm on Saturdays are pay-what-you-can, with a suggested fee of $10.00.

 For your first class, please arrive at least 10 minutes prior to the scheduled class start time.

 All classes are drop-in.
 Get your first two classes for the price of one!

 6 class card for $125

 Members receive FREE unlimited classes and one FREE Functional Integration session every month